oracle-samples/oic-rab-vscode/README.md

 ## Quick start

 To start from scratch, open any empty folder as your workspace then execute `RAB: Initialize Workspace` from the Command Palette.
 This will generate the necessary structure to help you begin the journey of writing your first RAB adapter.
-For more details, check out the `QUICKSTART.md` in the workspace.
+For more details, check out the `QUICKSTART.md` in the workspace or online quick-start guide [here](https://www.oracle.com/pls/topic/lookup?ctx=appint&id=ICRAB).

 ## Key Features